Hugo III, Jungle of Doom!: Development

 The first two Hugo games were solo projects by David P. Gray, but with Hugo III, Gray enlisted the help of computer artist Gary Sirois for the game's graphics.
 Sirois' talent for drawing trees led to the game taking place in a jungle, though having the graphics professionally done increased the production cost and consequently caused the game to be the shortest in the series.
 Gray has admitted to having confusion in geography, transposing African elements such as an elephant to the South American locale.
 Hugo's character design has been noted for looking similar to Indiana Jones.
 Gray maintains this was not intentional, though admits to perhaps a subconscious influence, going on to state that Tarzan was a greater influence.
 Hugo III also features a few minor technical improvements from the first two, such as a perspective system that changes Hugo's size as he moves deeper into the playing field and a hint system if players get stuck.

 Reception

 Andrew Morin of Adventure Classic Gaming praised the improved art design and the lower difficulty compared to the game's predecessors as well as the game's humor.
 Richard Cobbett of PC Gamer also praised the game art designed, but criticized the game as not being fun.
 Hugo III had no direct sequels, but the characters of Hugo and Penelope reappeared as the main characters of Nitemare 3D.
+A fourth Hugo game was planned and even in development but was canceled due to relatively low scores from some critics.